 The contractor shall conduct rapid testing and deployment of Core Data Services and Aggregation and Presentation Layer Services using distributed testing environments.
 The contractor shall develop dynamic testing environments to support C&A and functional testing.
-The contractor shall perform testing of unclassified systems and applications IAW standards, policies and guidelines identified in the task order.
+The contractor shall perform testing of Top Secret and/or TS SCI systems and applications IAW standards, policies and guidelines identified in the task order.